How to Get Hotshot Loads

 Build Relationships in the Industry

 One of the best things you can do in the hotshot freight world is to develop quality and strategic relationships.
 However, building these relationships and learning how to get trucking contracts through them will take some time.
 These relationships with shippers can and will aid you in your hotshot trucking business.
 With a startup though, this can be difficult.
-If you are a new company, it is beneficial to hire a dispatching service that specializes in finding loads for a hotshot carrier.
-Once you are able to get your feet wet and foster some relationships within the industry, it will give your business credibility through those shipper relationships that vouch for you.
+If you are a new company, hiring a dispatching service that specializes in finding loads for a hotshot carrier is beneficial.
+Once you are able to get your feet wet and foster some relationships within the industry, your business will gain credibility through those shipper relationships that vouch for you.
 The more relationships you build, the better.
 You may be able to use some of these contacts needing smaller loads to fill empty space along with larger loads on your hotshot trailer.

 Use a Load Board

-While this is far from the best option due to the cost and rates, hotshot load boards are a grassroots level source for loads that cannot be ignored to find available loads.
-To keep your company profitable you need to keep moving.
-That means a constant supply of loads to run so you will need to source those from all means necessary to keep your schedule booked.
-You should know the flow and operation of a load board and be ready to hop on them whenever needed to fill in open slots on your routes.
-Not all of them are free but if you know how to use them effectively, they are well worth the subscription fee.
+While this is far from the best option due to the cost and rates, hotshot load boards are a grassroots-level source for loads that cannot be ignored when looking for available loads.
+To keep your company profitable, you need to keep moving.
+That means a constant supply of loads to run, so you will need to source those from all means necessary to keep your schedule booked.
+You should know the flow and operation of a load board and be ready to hop on it whenever needed to fill in open slots on your routes.
+Not all of them are free, but if you know how to use them effectively, they are well worth the subscription fee.
 You will also want to make sure when you are exploring a load board that is best for you that you inquire about the specific load types that you are able to haul with your current equipment.

 Our team knows a thing or two about finding good loads in this market.
 Have more questions on the subject?
 Give us a call.
 913-393-6110